ashishu007/ashishu007.github.io/blog/_posts/2020-02-18-NLP-Blog-DL-in-NLP.md

 I read many papers about Deep Learning in Natural Language Processing (NLP) during the starting months of my PhD, this blog is a summary of that reading.

+Initially, Deep Learning (DL) outperformed a lot of state-of-the-art (SOTA) algorithms in vision tasks and established itself as the benchmark solutions [[7]](#myfootnote7) [[17]](#myfootnote17).
+During the past few years with the advancement in computing powers and the availability of large datasets, the **Deep Learning Tsunami** [[12]](#myfootnote12) has taken over NLP as well.

+In this blog I'll try to sequentially talk about the development of deep learning applied in NLP to solve the various tasks.

 **(This blog is under development)**

 <!--more-->

-Initially, Deep Learning (DL) outperformed a lot of state-of-the-art (SOTA) algorithms in vision tasks and established itself as the benchmark solutions [[7]](#myfootnote7) [[17]](#myfootnote17).
-During the past few years with the advancement in computing powers and the availability of large datasets the **The Deep Learning Tsunami** [[12]](#myfootnote12) has taken over NLP as well.
-In this blog we will sequentially talk about the development of deep learning applied in NLP to solve the various tasks.

 <!-- ### Introduction -->
 <!-- Representation Learning or in common words Deep Learning (DL) can be considered as a subset of machine learning but has gained attention as a different field due to its success in various vision, text and speech tasks.
 The difference about DL that makes it perform better on various complex problems is that it doesn't require domain expertise to identify the features to represent a problem or case from previous experience.
 Instead it automatically learns the features during training process using a large set of training data on various iterations.  -->